 Associate Professor Josephine May, University of Newcastle, Australia (Chair of Board)

-Associate Professor Jenny Collins, UNITEC Institute of Technology, New Zealand
+Adjunct Professor Jenny Collins, UNITEC Institute of Technology, New Zealand

 Associate Professor Craig Campbell, University of Sydney, Australia

 The web-site was launched at the ANZHES conference in Brisbane in December 2013.
 It began with nine main entries.

 Please refer to the contact page of the DEHANZ website.